 There are no laundry facilities for campers' use.
 Campers should pack enough clothes for the entire week of camp.
 In the event of an emergency, the staff will arrange laundry service for a camper.

-Campers eat meals with their cabins family style under the mess tent.
+Campers eat meals with their cabins in the dining hall.
 Snacks are available mid-afternoon and before bed.
 Water to refill water bottles is available at water stations throughout the camp.
 Campers with dietary restrictions should list their allergies/restrictions on the health history and Camper Health form.
 We will do our best to accommodate requests.

 Also available at breakfast: fruit, yogurt, and cereal.
 Also available at lunch and dinner: salad bar.

-*Please note this menu is an example of some of the meals we serve.
-There is a different menu each week.
+*Please click here to see the full menu for the summer.
 All menus are subject to change depending on deliveries and availability of ingredients.